yasserqureshi1/Sneaker-Monitors/README.md

 **NOTE:** The script needs to be running continuously for it to keep monitoring websites.
 As such, you should host it on a server.
 I have a YouTube tutorial on this [here](https://youtu.be/nmUSSlt4JKk).
 However, I suggest testing this out on your PC before using a server.

-## Issues

-If you find an issue, please open an issue [here](https://github.com/yasserqureshi1/Sneaker-Monitors/issues/new).
-I will try to respond fairly quickly and try to come up with solution.

-I may ask you to provide the log file that is produced by the monitor.
-It contains no personal data but may help me diagnose where the issue arises.

 ## License

 Distributed under the GNU General Public License v3.0 License.
 See ```LICENSE``` for more information.
 Selling this code without my consent is strictly prohibited.
 If sharing this or an updated copy of this repo requires this repo to be made freely available.

-## Contact

-Join my Discord server: [discord.gg/YasCommunity](https://discord.gg/YasCommunity)